Business Tenancies: the right to renew

 Our first Consultation Paper

 The first Consultation Paper, a summary and a Welsh language version of the summary are available under “Consultations and related documents” below.
-The survey is available here.

 Watch Professor Nicholas Hopkins discuss our first consultation.

-Our second Consultation Paper
+Next steps: Our second Consultation Paper

-The content of the second Consultation Paper will depend upon the responses we receive to our first Consultation Paper and the conclusions we reach as a result.
+The content of the second Consultation Paper will depend upon the responses to our first Consultation Paper and the conclusions we reach as a result.
 In particular, we will use the responses to the first consultation to reach conclusions about which model of security of tenure to recommend and whether any change to the scope of the 1954 Act is needed.
 Once we have reached these conclusions, our second Consultation Paper will consider in detail how the recommended model and any change in scope would work.
 The timing of the second Consultation Paper will be confirmed after we have analysed responses to the first Consultation Paper.

 Contact